 :: COACHELLA VALLEY

-when stuck in the doldrums of a Seattle winter and in dire need of a respite and some sunshine (Seattle winters can get rather doomy and gloomy) i hopped a quick two hour flight down to my friend Greg’s casa in Palm Springs. it had been years since my last trip there so was definitely overdue.
+When down in the doldrums of a Seattle winter and in dire need of a respite and some sunshine (Seattle winters can get rather gloomy) I hopped a quick two hour flight down to my friend Greg’s casa in Palm Springs.
+It had been years since my last trip there so was definitely overdue.

-the drive into the south entrance of Jacob Tree National Park wrapped through the Box Canyon area where Greg and I parked along the towering basalt cliffs that dominated both sides of the highway (felt like a scene from the planet Tatooine). i knew this would be a perfect spot for some droning and managed to get some great aerial shots of the spiny hillside stretching along the Saltan Sea.
+The drive into the south entrance of Joshua Tree National Park wrapped through the Box Canyon area where Greg and I parked along the towering basalt cliffs that dominated both sides of the highway (felt like a scene from the planet Tatooine).
+I knew this would be a perfect spot for some droning and managed to get some great aerial shots of the spiny hillside stretching along the Saltan Sea.

-although both of us forgot to bring our handy America The Beautiful park pass (gets you into every National Park in the country…bonkers!) the turnoff for the Mastodon trial was luckily just before the park entrance, and only a mile to the trailhead. the sun was past setting and the area was getting dark quickly, but the point of this venture was to get some long exposures showing both the park and some star scapes. it felt a bit eery being in the park so late but there was a bright moon to help light the way (as well as my headlamp), and the stars were so numerous and vivid. and saw some bats in the sky.
+Although both of us forgot to bring our handy America The Beautiful park pass (gets you into every National Park in the country…bonkers!) the turnoff for the Mastodon trial was luckily just before the park entrance, and only a mile to the trailhead.
+The sun was past setting and the area was getting dark quickly, but the point of this venture was to get some long exposures showing both the park and some star scapes.
+It felt a bit eery being in the park so late but there was a bright moon to help light the way (as well as my headlamp), and the stars were so numerous and vivid.
+Also saw some bats in the sky.

-on my final day of the trip Greg and i ventured west of Palm Springs toward the Indian Canyons area, an indigenous owned nature preserve with miles of trails, biking and horseback riding areas. the sun was climbing and getting hot so we decided on a more shady trail through the Murray Canyon area. we passed by some horses on the first leg of the hike (so hot and dusty) and crossed through a number of watery areas shrouded by large shaggy palms (which also created some pleasant shade for us). at the far end of the trail was a small waterfall over some large angled rocks. after that we summited the hills which offered a beautiful view of the whole valley for the rest of the trail.
+On my final day of the trip Greg and I ventured west of Palm Springs toward the Indian Canyons area, an indigenous owned nature preserve with miles of trails, biking and horseback riding areas.
+The sun was climbing and getting hot so we decided on a more shady trail through the Murray Canyon area.
+Se passed by some horses on the first leg of the hike (so hot and dusty) and crossed through a number of watery areas shrouded by large shaggy palms (which also created some pleasant shade for us).
+At the far end of the trail was a small waterfall over some large angled rocks. after that we summited the hills which offered a beautiful view of the whole valley for the rest of the trail.